Troubleshooting Email Delivery Delays and Latency

 Note: Anything exceeding 150.000 ms should be the first indication that something may be amiss regarding your network connection.
 Let your IT department know pronto.

-Traceroute: A traceroute test will follow the the path from your computer to SendGrid's servers, displaying each connection and the latency.
+A traceroute test will follow the path from your computer to SendGrid's servers, displaying each connection and the latency.
 This allows you to see if there is any latency in your connection to SendGrid.
 To run a traceroute test, open a terminal window, and then type the following command:

 traceroute smtp.sendgrid.net